 There are more budget-friendly options in District I like the four-star Hotel Victoria Budapest and the Hotel Castle Gardens which have all the amenities you could ask for, but are just not as historic as the Gellert.

 If you're not sure where to stay in Budapest, take a look Budapest's District III, Óbuda-Békásmegyer.
 This district is in the northern suburbs around eight kilometers from the city center and is a popular area of the city for budget travelers.

 While it might not be everyone's first choice of places to stay in Budapest, it does have its merits.
-Accommodation is cheaper here and there are efficient transport links into the city too so it's well worth considering if you're one of those budget travelers who likes to keep a tight rein on your vacation purse strings.
+Accommodation is cheaper here and there are efficient transport links into the city too so it's well worth considering if you're on a budget.

 It's also great if you don't enjoy the buzz of a busy city and prefer to stay somewhere with plazas, picturesque streets and from where you can see green fields.
 If that sums you up, District III could be the right choice for you.